PyData Berlin 2017

 What does it all mean? - Compositional distributional semantics for modelling natural language

 Thomas Kober gave us a very good overview of techniques to compose word embeddings in a way that captures the meaning of longer units of text.
-In other words, how to combine single word embeddings by applying some kind of function in order to represent sentences or paragraphs.
+In other words, how to combine single-word embeddings by applying some kind of function in order to represent sentences or paragraphs.
 Slides are available here.

-Vaibhav Singh and Jaroslaw Szymczak shared their experiences and learnings in building machine learning models to act as human moderators for ads in an on-line marketplace, OLX.
+Vaibhav Singh and Jaroslaw Szymczak shared their experiences and learnings in building machine learning models to act as human moderators for ads in an online marketplace, OLX.
 They share some good tips on what to focus when you want to deploy machine learning models in production.
 Slides are available here.

 On Bandits, and, Bayes swipes: gamification of search

-Stefan Otte talked about a topic which I find very interesting but somehow it does not get much attention, Active Learning (wiki), Active Learning Literature Survey.
-He did an introduction to the topic, briefly going through the different active learning strategies, and connected it to multi-armed bandit setting, in a product ranking scenario.
+Stefan Otte talked about a topic which I find very interesting but somehow does not get much attention, Active Learning (wiki), Active Learning Literature Survey.
+He did an introduction to the topic, briefly going through the different active learning strategies, and connected it to a multi-armed bandit setting, in a product ranking scenario.
 Slides are available here.

 Semi-Supervised Bootstrapping of Relationship Extractors with Distributional Semantics